matrix-org/sliding-sync/README.md

 ## API

 API is under active development and is not stable.
+See [api.md](/api.md) for the current API.